Alexva397/Alexva397/README.md

   - I am a Texas Native.
   - I am a cyclist. :bike:
   - I am a dog lover. :dog:
-  - I enjoy building web apps that operate fluidly and are interactive for the user.
+  - I enjoy building web apps that operate fluidly and are visually pleasing for the user.
   - I am an extremely tecnichal and detial oriented individual.
 I seek out the __HOW__ it works and __WHY__ it is used, behind everything from Coding script and it's functionality to mechanical machines.

-### I am always looking build my skillset and expand upon my knowledge, find new projects to work on and meet other developers to collaberate with.
+### I am always looking to build upon my skillset and expand my knowledge, find new projects to work on and meet other developers to create with.
 Please reach out for more info!